Code4OpenReview/HSSR/README.md

-# HSSR (submitted to IJCAI'2021)
+# HSSR

-For anonymous review, here, we only share the main code and the configuration file.
+For review, here, we only share the main code and the configuration file.